 Copies of all relevant briefs must accompany the request.
 At any time, the Supreme Court may ask the requesting court to furnish additional record materials, including transcripts and exhibits.

 (d) Serving and filing the request

-The requesting court clerk must file an original and 10 copies of the request in the Supreme Court with a certificate of service on the parties.
+The requesting court clerk must file an original, and if the request is filed in paper form, 10 copies, of the request in the Supreme Court with a certificate of service on the parties.

 (e) Letters in support or opposition

 (1)Within 20 days after the request is filed, any party or other person or entity wanting to support or oppose the request must send a letter to the Supreme Court, with service on the parties and on the requesting court.

 (2)Within 10 days after service of a letter under (1), any party may send a reply letter to the Supreme Court, with service on the other parties and the requesting court.

 (3)A letter or reply asking the court to restate the question under (f)(5) must propose new wording.

 (1)In exercising its discretion to grant or deny the request, the Supreme Court may consider whether resolution of the question is necessary to secure uniformity of decision or to settle an important question of law, and any other factor the court deems appropriate.